thcasey3/lrengine/docs/source/introduction.rst

     Example parent directory

-Define a function that operates on the members of the parent directory and returns a list of observables,
+Define a function that operates on the files or sub-directories of the parent directory and returns a list of observables,

 .. figure:: _static/images/example_func.png
     :width: 500